 KNX is the only global open standard for building automation and home automation, or domotics.
 In 2020, KNX celebrates its 30th birthday.
 Although KNX has been around for quite some time, the adoption of the open standard communication protocol keeps expanding.

-The innovations by the KNX Association and its members continue to lead to new applications, capabilities and integrations in residential and commercial buildings and beyond.
+However, KNX continues to expand beyond the building and the pure in-house and in-room component, as tackled below.
+The innovations by the KNX Association and its members continue to lead to new applications, capabilities, and integrations in residential and commercial buildings but also beyond thanks to enhanced connectivity and interoperability with non-KNX systems.

-The interoperability and openness of KNX, along with the smart solutions and systems which companies build upon the KNX architecture, are some of the reasons why the future of KNX looks bright.
-Connecting ecosystems is key here.
+The inherent interoperability and openness of KNX on its own, along with the smart solutions and systems that companies build upon the KNX architecture, and the interoperability with other systems, are some of the reasons why the future of KNX looks bright.
+Connecting ecosystems of various providers and solutions is vital here.

-Various Internet of Things (IoT) ecosystems for smart homes, buildings, and even communities become part of this broader picture as well with standardization and interoperability remaining essential in the evolution of this market.
-KNX IoT, which the KNX Association launched in 2016, enabled to connect the KNX ecosystem to the newer IoT systems that popped up in recent years, at the same time allowing for more complex and tailored configurations.
+KNX IoT, which the KNX Association launched in 2016, enables us to connect the KNX ecosystem to the newer IoT systems that popped up in recent years, at the same time allowing for more complex and tailored configurations.

-With newer solutions such as KNX IoT and KNX Secure, and improvements in the latest versions of ETS, the engineering tool software to install KNX systems in facilities, the KNX ecosystem will continue to expand as the demand for smart homes and buildings evolves.
+With newer solutions such as KNX IoT, KNX Secure (cybersecurity and cyber resilience are a must in our built environment), and improvements in the latest versions of ETS, the engineering tool software to install KNX systems in facilities, the KNX ecosystem will continue to expand.
+The demand for smart homes and buildings grows, and ever more applications and smart, feature-rich devices hit the market.

 We cover this more in-depth in an interview where you can read how Schneider Electric brings KNX to the next level of smart buildings and communities, including the smart grid and energy management, with its SpaceLogic approach to extend the capabilities of KNX.

-Where KNX is used today – KNX across the globe and applications
+Where KNX is used today – KNX across applications

 The interview zoomed in on the Light & Room Control certification of EcoXpert (Schneider Electric’s partner program).
 Partners who are certified for Light & Room Control are active in both home automation and building automation.

-And it’s here that KNX is one of the leading standards with room control consisting of many functions (and whereby a room could be a room in a home, a meeting room, or any limited part of a building really).
+And it’s here that KNX is one of the leading standards with room control consisting of many functions (and whereby a room could be a room in a home, or any limited part of a building really).

 KNX, among others, has a large installed base in China, where it is by far the leading communication protocol in the smart homes and light commercial market (in 2007, KNX became a standard in China).
 In recent years, Vietnam became an important KNX market, and in India, KNX is doing well too.